gcocatre/MIS5/README.md

 This project is my implementation of an NP-complete problem in graph theory.

-Given a set of *vertices*, some of which are connected by *edges*, some of which are not, we want to find a subset a vertices that are not connected to any other vertices, with a cardinality that is as large as possible.
+Given a set of *vertices*, some of which are connected by *edges*, some of which are not, we want to find a subset of vertices that are not connected to any other vertex, with a cardinality that is as large as possible.
 Such a subset is called a [**Maximum Independent Set**](https://en.wikipedia.org/wiki/Independent_set_(graph_theory)).
 There may be more than one subset with the same cardinality, but we only care about finding *one*.